 The main difference between the Spark cards and the SimplyCash Plus are the rewards.
 Would you rather earn 5% and 3% cash back at the specific categories mentioned above?
 Or a set amount of cash back for every purchase you make?
 To earn the most rewards possible you could use both cards.
 Use the SimplyCash Plus whenever you’re spending in the reward categories, and the Spark card for every other purchase.

-Instead of providing rewards for every purchase or business expenses in particular, it’s meant to be used with hotels and resorts within the Starwood Preferred Guest portfolio, which is very broad and includes over 1,300 locations around the world.
-It’s designed for business owners who are frequent travelers, and who spend at least $1,000 on travel per year.
+Instead of providing rewards for every purchase or business expenses in particular, it’s meant to be used with hotels and resorts within the Marriott Bonvoy portfolio, which is very broad and includes over 6,700 locations around the world.

 This card has an annual fee of $95, waived the first year, and there is no introductory rate on purchases.
 Balance transfers are not allowed with this card.
-We found that you can offset the annual fee on this card by spending just $750 per year at Starwood properties, as long as you redeem your rewards with a valuable method.
+We found that you can offset the annual fee on this card by simply using your annual Free Night Award at a Marriott Bonvoy property of your choice.
 So this fee shouldn’t be much of an obstacle for anyone who travels often.

 With this card, you’ll earn:

-- 1 Starpoint per dollar on all other purchases
+- 2X Bonus points per dollar spent on all other purchases

-There is also an option to transfer your points to a variety of frequent traveler programs.
-This is a great deal because you’ll be earning points at a very high rate when staying at SPG properties.
-That means you’ll have a lot of points to transfer.
-And you’ll even get a 5,000 point bonus whenever you transfer 20,000 points or more.
+There is also an option to transfer your points to a variety of airline loyalty programs.
+You’ll even get a 5,000 point bonus whenever you transfer 60,000 points or more.

-The Starwood card provides different a value for your points depending on how you redeem them.
-We’ve calculated that you can earn the equivalent of at least 13% cash back with this card when you redeem for your 5th night free at hotels and resorts.
+The Marriott Bonvoy Business card provides a different value for your points depending on how you redeem them.
+We’ve calculated that you can earn the equivalent of at least 13.6% cash back with this card if you redeem your points for reservations at Marriott Bonvoy properties.
 That’s probably one of the best cash back equivalents you’re likely to find.
-The value of your point transfers will vary depending on the particular transfer you’re making, but we found that you can easily earn the equivalent of 7% cash back when transferring points.

-There are many other valuable redemption methods too, like free night stays, SPG Flights to get good prices on airfare, SPG Moments to get access to extraordinary experiences, and more.
+There are many other valuable redemption methods too, like the airline point transfers mentioned earlier, vacation packages, and much more.
 These are some of the most rewarding offers available with credit cards, and they definitely beat out the reward options with the Spark cards.

-There are an incredible number of benefits, perks, and ways to redeem points with this card.
-They include automatic SPG Preferred status along with discounts and special offers.
-And a wide variety of complimentary services, like free breakfast and internet, whenever you book eligible stays.
+There is an incredible number of benefits, perks, and ways to redeem points with this card.
+They include automatic Marriott Bonvoy Silver Elite status along with discounts and special offers.
+And a wide variety of complimentary services, like priority late checkout and free WiFi, whenever you book eligible stays.

-The Starwood Preferred Guest Business card can potentially be an extremely valuable credit card, but only for travelers who tend to stay at SPG properties.
+The Marriott Bonvoy Business card can potentially be an extremely valuable credit card, but only for travelers who tend to stay at Marriott Bonvoy properties.
 If that doesn’t sound like you, this card won’t do you much good and you might be better off with one of the Spark cards.

-If you are a business owner who travels often, however, a great strategy could be to pair up the SPG Business card with one of the Spark cards.
-Just use your SPG card whenever you stay at an SPG property to get your Starpoints.
+If you are a business owner who travels often, however, a great strategy could be to pair up the Marriott Bonvoy Business card with one of the Spark cards.
+Just use your Marriott card whenever you stay at a Bonvoy property to get your points.
 And then use your Spark card everywhere else to earn cash back.

 The responses below are not provided or commissioned by bank advertisers.
 Responses have not been reviewed, approved or otherwise endorsed by bank advertisers.
 It is not the bank advertisers' responsibility to ensure all posts and/or questions are answered.